cakephp/docs/en/appendices/4-0-migration-guide.rst

   entities at once including callbacks.
 The entities are removed transaction safe.
 * ``Table::newEmptyEntity()`` has been added to create a new and empty entity object.
 This does not trigger any field validation.
-The entity can be persisted without validation error as an empty record. ``Table::newEntity()`` now requires an array as input and enforces validation to prevent accidental saves without validation being triggered.
+The entity can be persisted without validation error as an empty record.
 * ``Cake\ORM\RulesChecker::isLinkedTo()`` and ``isNotLinkedTo()`` were added.
   These new application rules allow you to ensure an association has or doesn't have related records.